-1. The policy regarding quantitative weightage for administrative responsibilities may be reviewed so as to include weightage for categories of judicial officers who discharge administrative responsibilities.
-Alternatively, specific administrative tasks such as inspections of courts and participating in legal literacy camps may be awarded quantitative weightage in the list of entries.
+1. The policy regarding quantitative weightage for administrative responsibilities may be reviewed so as to include weightage for such other cadres of officers who might also be discharging administrative responsibilities.

 G. Policy Regarding Disposal of Old Cases

 One of the biggest problems in the Indian judicial system has been the pendency of cases over long periods of times.
 Clearing the huge backlog of cases has been one of the most important objectives.
 States have sought to address this issue by incorporating some special provisions in the Norms regarding disposal of old cases.
 The issue has been addressed primarily by three alternative ways or by a combination of the three ways.